Skip to calculator

 t = Time in years

 The more frequently interest compounds, the faster your money grows.
 Daily compounding produces slightly more than monthly, which produces more than annual — though the difference shrinks as compounding frequency increases.
+To explore the same time-value-of-money math in other contexts, try the future value calculator for a single lump sum, the savings growth calculator for a high-yield savings account, or the FIRE calculator to find your financial independence number.

 Compounding Frequency Compared